Canon SL2 vs Panasonic GH4

-The Canon EOS Rebel SL2 (called Canon 200D in some regions) and the Panasonic Lumix DMC-GH4 are two digital cameras that were officially introduced, respectively, in June 2017 and February 2014.
+The Canon EOS Rebel SL2 (called Canon 200D in some regions) and the Panasonic Lumix DMC-GH4 are two digital cameras that were announced, respectively, in June 2017 and February 2014.
 The SL2 is a DSLR, while the GH4 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (SL2) and a Four Thirds sensor.
-The Canon has a resolution of 24 megapixel, whereas the Panasonic provides 15.9 MP.
+The cameras are based on an APS-C (SL2) and a Four Thirds (GH4) sensor.
+The Canon has a resolution of 24 megapixels, whereas the Panasonic provides 15.9 MP.

 The side-by-side display below illustrates the physical size and weight of the Canon SL2 and the Panasonic GH4.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the SL2 – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH4 is notably larger (9 percent) than the Canon SL2.
 Moreover, the GH4 is markedly heavier (24 percent) than the SL2.
 It is noteworthy in this context that the GH4 is splash and dust-proof, while the SL2 does not feature any corresponding weather-sealing.